Welcome to Oslo

 • Have a look at The Opera House – inside and outside.
 And also the neighbouring Deichman library and new Munch museum.

-• Get out of the centre and check out the epic view from Holmenkollen or rent a sleigh and sleigh the two kilometer hill Korketrekkeren down from Frognerseteren.
+• Get out of the city centre and check out the epic view from Holmenkollen or rent a sleigh and sleigh down the two kilometer hill Korketrekkeren from Frognerseteren.

-• Walk around at Akershus festning or check out the new National museeum or Nobel peace museum at Aker Brygge.
+• Walk around at Akershus festning or check out the new National museum or Nobel Peace Center at Aker Brygge.

-• Hang out in hipster-joints and go vintage-shopping at Grünerløkka.
+• Hang out in hipster-joints and go vintage-shopping in Grünerløkka.

 • Try out the saunas at Salt and cool down with a bath in the Oslo fjord.

-• Bring your skiis, and try one of a multitude of skiing routes close to the city.
+• Bring your skis and try one of a multitude of skiing routes close to the city.